rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/pi-pool-tutorial/README.md

 ![](/img/star-forge-parts.jpeg)

 :::danger

 It is strongly recommended to work through the [Stake Pool School](https://cardano-foundation.gitbook.io/stake-pool-course/) course presented by the Cardano Foundation.

 :::

-:::warning
+:::caution

 If you would like to create a .img file of your work that can be flashed for reuse on other Raspberry Pi's you should build on an 8GB sd card.
 It will take less time to make an image.
-See [image creation section](https://app.gitbook.com/@ada-pi/s/raspi-spo/intermediate-guide/pi-pool-tutorial/create-.img-file).
+See [image creation section](/docs/cardano-developer-guides/create-.img-file).

 :::

 ## Why this guide?